 It is in our willingness to turn and walk into those areas of consciousness where our ego-identity may come undone that we have the potential to find our own true life.
 This conscious, directional shift requires all of our courage.

 Something Old and Calcified Must Die

 The personal and collective ego does everything in its power to resist the possibility of such a radical shift in consciousness.
 The ego interprets any radical departure from a personal or cultural fix as sure death to its existence – and this perception is entirely correct.

-Something old and calcified must die; yet, it is in the dying of this old way of life that creates to space to bring forth a truly new and inspired life.
+Something old and calcified must die; yet, it is in the death of this old way of life that creates space to bring forth a truly new and inspired life.
 An inspired life is our birthright.